Skip to main content

 Restart the service

-3. Click the Services icon.
+3. Select Services.
 The Services window displays.

 5. Use menu path: Action > Start.

-6. Confirm the Service's Status is Started.
+6. Confirm the service Status is Started.

-Start communication with the LSAM
+Start communication with the agent

 2. Right-click the machine and select Start Communication from the menu.
+Communication with the agent is restored.